This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Ensuring a permanent communication channel with the structures within the European Commission, with the correspondent public institutions from the Member States, and with the national bodies of public interest.

-- Is set up as a necessary tool in discovering, investigating, and indicting high and medium level of corruption cases;
+- discovering, investigating, and indicting high and medium level of corruption cases;

-- Contributes to reducing corruption, giving its support for a democratic society aligned to the European values.
+- contributes to reducing corruption, giving its support for a democratic society aligned to the European Union Standards and values.

 5. The Referees:

-- Aims to guarantee the compliance of contracting authorities with the legislation through the resolution of complaints submitted by any person.
+- aims to guarantee the compliance of contracting authorities through legislation for the resolution of complaints submitted by any person.

 The Administrative Litigation Section of the Court of Appeals